ErlenePsyD/ssgweb/erlenepsyd.com/content/blog/ rain.md

 -- Piglet

-Aging inevitably leads to the dwindling of our circle of companions, right when life's storms frequent and sometimes even redefine our existence.
+Aging inevitably leads to the dwindling of our circle of companions, right when life's storms are frequent and sometimes even redefine our existence.
 It's during these times when we need a friend, to be with us and try to understand.

 > "Live Your Best Life Between the Raindrops."